Lake County Man Dies From First Case Of Rabies In Illinois Since 1954, After Waking Up With Bat On Neck

 CHICAGO (CBS) — The Illinois Department of Public Health on Tuesday reported the first human case of rabies in the state since 1954 in a man who died after apparently being bitten by a bat.

-The Centers for Disease Control and Prevention confirmed the diagnosis after testing at its lab, the department said.READ MORE: President Biden Cancels Chicago Trip, Will Stay In Washington To Advance Legislation
+The Centers for Disease Control and Prevention confirmed the diagnosis after testing at its lab, the department said.READ MORE: Bears Sign Purchase Agreement For Arlington Park Property; Lightfoot Says City Will Work To Keep Team In Chicago

 In mid-August, a Lake County man in his 80s woke up to find a bat on his neck, the department said.
 The bat was captured and went on to test positive for rabies.